Acura CL: First generation (1996)

 Both the 4-cylinder and 6-cylinder CL offered a "Premium" trim level which offered leather upholstery (with heated front seats in the 3.0), and in the 3.0, an Acura/Bose stereo.
-For the 1999 model year, the "Premium" trim level was eliminated, and leather upholstery became standard on all models, as was a trunk cargo net.
-The alloy wheel design was different on the 3.0 for each year, moving from a five-spoke design (MY 1997) to a seven-spoke design (MY 1998), to a different multi-spoke alloy design for the 1999 model year.
-The 2.2/2.3 CL used a six-spoke design for 1997, then moved to a 5-spoke double-prong design for 1998 and 1999.
+For the 1999 model year, the "Premium" trim level was eliminated, and leather seating became standard on all models.
+The alloy wheel design was different on the 3.0 for each year, moving from a five-spoke design for 1997, to a seven-spoke design in 1998, and finally to a different multi-spoke alloy design for 1999.
+The 2.2CL used a six-spoke design, then moved to a 5-spoke double-prong design for 2.3CL.
 The 4-cylinder model had an option for a 5-speed manual transmission.
 The CL also featured galvanized body panels which helps to prevent rust.